deniz195/fipt/docs/source/sop.rst

 .. image:: images/sb/12.png
     :width: 40%

+.. note:: To achieve reliable data, do a total of 3 measurements per sample

 Analyze your data
 -----------------

-To see how to analyze your FIPT data using our `fipt-analysis <https://github.com/deniz195/fipt-analysis>`_ , watch our follow up `video on our website <https://www.battrion.com/fipt>`_
+A typical data set looks like this:

 .. image:: images/fipt_test_data_003.csv.fit.plot.png
     :width: 100%

-.. note:: To achieve reliable data, do a total of 3 measurements per sample
+To see how to analyze your FIPT data using our `fipt-analysis <https://github.com/deniz195/fipt-analysis>`_ , watch our follow up `video on our website <https://www.battrion.com/fipt>`_